-Having a well stocked and organised first aid kit is great but knowing how to use it is as important.
+Having a well-stocked and organized first aid kit is great but knowing how to use it is as important.
 If possible attend a first aid training course before your trip.
-It’ll give you piece of mind on what to do in the event of some injuries and who knows, you may even save somebody’s life one day.
+It’ll give you peace of mind on what to do in the event of some injuries, and who knows, you may even save somebody’s life one day.

-We bang on about it a lot but please make sure you’re covered with a good travel insurance policy.
+We bang on about it a lot, but please make sure you’re covered with a good travel insurance policy.
 You can’t afford to travel without one.
 We’ve heard stories of people who have had to use ALL their money (and then some) because they didn’t have travel insurance.
-You can get a free quote in this widget below.
+You can get a free quote in the widget in the sidebar.

-This may seem a lot of medical kit, but it’s surprisingly light and compact.
-Keep it well stocked, make sure the medications remain in date and always have it handy.
+This may seem like a lot of medical kits, but it’s surprisingly light and compact.
+Keep it well-stocked, make sure the medications remain on a date and always have it handy.
 You never know when you might need it.